DocumentWDP-1

 WDP Part 1: Severity Field Specification

 Part 1 of the Waddling Diagnostic Protocol (WDP): the Severity field.
-The severity field is a single character that indicates the urgency, impact, and type of a diagnostic code.
+The severity field is a single-character indicator that communicates the urgency, impact, and classification of a diagnostic code.

 Abstract#

 This document specifies Part 1 of the Waddling Diagnostic Protocol (WDP): the Severity field.
-The severity field is a single character that indicates the urgency, impact, and type of a diagnostic code.
-WDP defines nine severity levels, each with distinct semantics, priorities, and blocking characteristics.
+The severity field is a single-character indicator that communicates the urgency, impact, and classification of a diagnostic code.
+WDP defines nine severity levels, each with distinct semantics, priority values, and blocking characteristics.

 Specification Navigation: See STRUCTURE.md for an overview of all WDP specification parts.